cytadela8/Polish_TextWatch/README.md

 Polish_TextWatch
 ================

-Polish version of TextWatch for pebble
+Polish version of TextWatch for Pebble.